solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-writing-data.md

   - Use `@solana/web3.js` to sign transactions
   - Use Solana Explorer to view transactions
 description:
   "Solana has onchain programs.
-Each instructions in a Solana transaction is sent to a function in the onchain program.
+Each instruction in a Solana transaction is sent to a function in the onchain program.
 The function runs, and if all the instructions in a transaction complete successfully, the new state is written to the Blockchain."